michal-borek/freshdesk-php-sdk/README.md

 The library was written [Matthew Clarkson](http://mpclarkson.github.io/) from [Hilenium](https://hilenium.com) then forked and adopted for Laravel 8.x by [Michał Borek](http://github.com/michal-borek) for [Wocozon](https://wocozon.nl).
+Solutions was done by [Arjan de Ruyter](https://github.com/ArjandeRuyter) because he needed it for (https://www.buroscanbrit.nl)

 ## Reference